Spinon confinement and deconfinement in spin-1 chains: Numerical study of spinons and their confinement in a spin-1 chain

 The spinons that we have identified in the previous section exist as freely propagating particles only at the first-order phase transition exactly, but their existence has noticeable effect away from the transition as well.
-Indeed, we imagine that both ground states still exist independently away from the transition point, where one of the two will have slightly lower energy density (see Fig.~\ref{fig:transition}).
+Indeed, we have observed in Fig.~\ref{fig:transition} that both ground states still exist independently away from the transition point, where one of the two will have slightly lower energy density.
 As we have explained in Sec.~\ref{sec:bound}, we can still consider spinon/anti-spinon pairs against the background of the ground state that is favoured energetically.
 The excess of energy between the spinon and anti-spinon due to the higher-energy background state between them causes the spinon/anti-spinon pair to experience a linear potential and form bound states.
 As discussed in the introduction, this phenomenon has been studied extensively in spin-1/2 chains \cite{Sorensen1998, Affleck1998, Augier1999, Shiba1980, Vanderstraeten2016, Bera2017}.
 The formation of spinon/anti-spinon bound states away from the first-order phase transition is observed when plotting the excitation spectrum for a few values of the coupling inside the Haldane phase, see Fig.~\ref{fig:spectra}.
 Indeed, for $J_2=J_3=0$ we find the usual spectrum of the Heisenberg chain with a minimum in the dispersion at momentum $\pi$.
 When we come closer to the phase transition, we find that the minimum starts shifting to an incommensurate value, an observation that was also made from the real-space correlation functions \cite{Chepiga2016}.
 More interestingly, we find different isolated lines below the continuum emerging when approaching the phase transition.
 The minima of these isolated lines are situated at momentum $p=0$ and at an incommensurate value $p=p_{\mathrm{inc}}$.
-Above we have seen that the spinon dispersion relation has a strong minimum at momentum $p_s$, so that we expect, indeed, to see bound states around momenta $p=p_s\pm p_s$.
-In Fig.~\ref{fig:2ps_minima} we have explicitly tracked the behavior of these incommensurate values.
+Above we have seen that the spinon dispersion relation has a strong minimum at momenta $\pm p_s$, and we expect to see spinon/anti-spinon bound states around the momenta that can be obtained by adding the individual momenta of the (anti-) spinons, i.e. around $p=p_s\pm p_s$.
+In Fig.~\ref{fig:2ps_minima} we have explicitly tracked the location of these incommensurate minima.
 We varied $J_2$ at constant $J_3$ towards the first order transition point.
 From both the Haldane phase and the NNN-trivial phase, we indeed observe convergence towards $p=2p_s$ which confirms the confinement of the spinons away from the transition line.

 In addition we have applied the extended quasiparticle ansatz for broad bound states, containing a string of tensors [Sec.~\ref{sec:bound}].
 In Fig.~\ref{fig:conv} we show the performance of this extended ansatz for the lowest-lying excitation in the system upon approaching the phase transition.
 When far away from the transition, the variational energy converges very quickly, which shows that the bound state has a limited spatial extent.
 If the transition is approached, the convergence becomes slower, which points to a widening of the spinon/anti-spinon bound state.
 The fact that the excitations become broad, extended perturbations of the ground state as the first-order transition is approached, confirms our underlying spinon picture for the low-lying excitations in the vicinity of the first-order phase transition.